-Board agendas are posted 72 hours in advance of the Board meetings.
+Board agendas are posted 72 hours in advance of the board meetings.

 Board minutes are available once the board has approved them at the next meeting.

-Board Meeting Videos
+Board Meeting ZOOM Videos

-Dr. Jay Jimenez
+Dr. Jason Jimenez

 Dr. Jay is currently the Chief Finance Officer for REAL Journey Academies.
 He has functioned as multiple roles in education such as Chief Operation Officer, High School, Middle School, and Elementary School Principal for over 10 years.
 Dr. Jay was an administrator at Inland Leaders Charter School as well as President of Inland Leaders Foundation.
 Dr. Jay has extensive years of professional experience that includes leadership, teaching, staff development, logistics, integration of technology, intervention, business development, and planning.
 He earned his Bachelor of Liberal Studies with an emphasis in Social Science and a Master of Science in Education from California Baptist University, Riverside.
 He continued his educational endeavors and received his Doctorate Degree from the University of Redlands in Leadership for Educational Justice.
 Dr. Jay has also recently received his Chief Business Officer Certificate from the University of Southern California.

 Michael Casavan is a USMC Veteran, Husband to Emily and father of three ILCS students, Wyatt, Finn and Holden.
 Michael Casavan is a supervisor for a Southern California law enforcement agency and has been in law enforcement for 16 years.
 He holds a Master’s Degree in Education Administration from Chapman University.
 Michael Casavan has been a dedicated parent volunteer since 2015 with an emphasis on assisting the administration with safety plans and equipment.
 If elected, his mission would be to continue working for a safer school environment and working with the parents and community towards achieving the goals of ILCS.